 Laad Bazaar: Hyderabad

-Laad Bazaar is a flea market to visit to fulfil all your accessorizing needs.
-Located in Hyderabad this flea market has ethnic jewellery like bangles, necklaces, jhumkas, almost everything you need to jazz up your outfits.
-You can also buy pearls and jewellery with semi-precious stone in this traditional market.
+Laad Bazaar is a flea market to visit to fulfill all your accessorizing needs.
+Located in Hyderabad this flea market has ethnic jewellery like bangles, necklaces, jhumkas, and almost everything you need to jazz up your outfits.
+You can also buy pearls and jewellery with semi-precious stones in this traditional market.

 Arpora Saturday Night Market: Goa

-Operating only on Saturday’s, the Arpora Night market is nothing less of a carnival.
-This flea market provides its visitors with a splendid collection of clothes, handmade accessories, shoe bags and even home décor.
+Operating only on Saturdays, the Arpora Night Market is nothing less than a carnival.
+This flea market provides its visitors with a splendid collection of clothes, handmade accessories, shoe bags, and even home décor.
 Combine that with delectable street food and live musical performances and you have a night to remember.
-This flea market combines retails therapy with food & entertainment, making it an excellent spot to unwind on a Saturday.
+This flea market combines retail therapy with food & entertainment, making it an excellent spot to unwind on a Saturday.